Lassie

 Social need: High

-Colours: Mostly solid.
-The most common colours are dark grey and silver, but blue, white and black also occur in the breed.
+Colours:Mostly solid.
+Common colours include dark grey and silver, but blue, white, and black also occur in the breed.

-Health problems: Generally healthy, and the known hereditary cat diseases rarely occur in the breed.
+Health problems:Generally healthy, with the known hereditary cat diseases rarely occurring in the breed.

 Personality of a Russian Blue

-The Russian Blue is an affectionate, playful and intelligent cat breed that often “talks” a lot.
-It tends to follow its cat parents everywhere and often forms a particularly strong bond with “its” person.
-Despite this social side, the Russian Blue can be a little shy and may hide from visitors or during large gatherings.
-This is a real family cat that thrives best when it has another feline companion for company.
-It is also important that a Russian Blue is challenged and stimulated, especially mentally.
-It loves to play with toys as well as with us humans, and it needs plenty of activity to stay happy and healthy.
+The Russian Blue is an affectionate, playful, and intelligent cat breed that often “talks” quite a lot.
+It tends to follow its owners everywhere and often forms a particularly strong bond with “its” person.
+Despite this sociable nature, the Russian Blue can be a little shy and may hide from visitors or during large gatherings.This is a true family cat that thrives best when it has another feline companion for company.
+It's also important that a Russian Blue is challenged and stimulated, especially mentally.
+It loves to play with toys and with people, and it needs plenty of activity to stay happy and healthy.

 Looks and coat care of a Russian Blue

-The Russian Blue is a medium-sized, graceful cat with long legs.
-Because of its short blue-grey coat, it resembles the British Shorthair and Chartreux cat breeds in appearance.
-However, it is nowhere near as compact as a British Shorthair and does not have the same yellow eye colour as a Chartreux.
+Looks and coat care for a Russian BlueBritish Shorthair and the Chartreux cat breeds in appearance.
+However, it's much more slender than a British Shorthair and doesn't have the same yellow eye colour as a Chartreux.

-Health problems in a Russian Blue
+Health issues in a Russian Blue

 Oral health